 Forever:

-// from the target for the current error
+// Substract the actual distance from the target for the current error

-sub err target distance // Proportional
+sub err target light // Proportional

 // Add the error to the integral